mindwind/my-draft/note/english_phrases.md

   He won eventually, but I managed to hold out against him for ten minutes.

 ## Hand
-- hand sth. over to sb  移交
+- hand sth over to sb  移交
   I'll hand the house keys over to you tomorrow.

+- hand sth out  分发
+  They're handing free newspapers out at the train station.

 --------------------------------------------------------------------------------